WHO WE ARE

 With a World of Hostelling in various continents under our belts we know a thing or two about what our guests need and want, and it is our pleasure to help you enjoy your stay in Brighton as much as possible.

-With free wifi in all areas, TV in the main lounge that you can cast to and USB charging points in all areas, you can have everything you need to be set for adventure
+With free wifi in all areas, TV in the socially distanced main lounge and USB charging points in all areas, you can have everything you need to be set for adventure

 Located on the south coast of England, less than an hour from London by train, Brighton is one of the UK’s most popular destinations.